miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 Alright, so now we go over to Cursor.
 Quite frankly, I don't know which model I'm using while in chat mode at any given moment anymore.
 It's a bit obfuscated now when you keep model selection on `Auto-select` so Cursor helps you select the best premium model, based on performance and speed.
-It appears to get reduce the actual slowness of "slow mode" which happens more and more as you get into the month and tries cajoling you into a higher paid tier.
+It appears to reduce the actual slowness of "slow mode" which happens more and more as you get into the month and tries cajoling you into a higher paid tier.